 On December 22, 2017, President Trump signed into law Public Law 115-97, making major changes to the federal Internal Revenue Code, most of which are effective in the 2018 tax year, including extensive changes to federal personal income taxes, corporate income taxes, and estate taxes, and the deductibility of various taxes and interest costs.
-The Commonwealth's income tax system interacts with the federal system in numerous ways, and the changes to the federal Internal Revenue Code could have significant flow-through effects on the Commonwealth's tax system and revenues.
-The Department of Revenue is in the process of reviewing the implications of the federal changes for the Commonwealth's tax revenues and tax administration; however, the deemed repatriation of foreign earnings is estimated to have a positive revenue impact for the Commonwealth of \$65 million in fiscal 2019 for budgeting purposes.
-The Governor has filed legislation that would adjust the Commonwealth's income tax laws and corporation tax laws in response to the new forms of income that are recognized and new federal tax expenditures that are created under Public Law 115-97.
+Because the Commonwealth's tax system interacts with the federal system, the changes to the federal Internal Revenue Code have flow-through effects on the Commonwealth's tax system and revenues.
+The Department of Revenue has been reviewing the implications of the federal changes for the Commonwealth's tax administration, and revenues.
+Legislation adjusting the Commonwealth's income tax laws and corporation tax laws in response to the new forms of income that are recognized and new federal tax expenditures that are created under Public Law 115-97 was enacted on October 23, 2018.